Antoine-Patel/xwindow-switcher.sh/README.md

 ![xwindow-switcher screenshot](screenshot.png)

+*Note*: I use a dark GTK 3.x theme, as shown by the screenshot.
+The colors of `xwindow-switcher.sh` will match your GTK theme, just like any other GTK application you have.

 To switch to a window using only your keyboard (no mouse), just type the first letters of the window's title you want to switch to; you'll see it automatically selected.
 Then hit your `enter` key.